gruntwork-io/docs/docs/2.0/docs/library/concepts/principles/quality-in-depth.md

 ### Pre-commit hooks

-Pre-commit hooks allow module authors to catch issues early in the development process.
-These hooks are enforced during CI runs to ensure compliance.
+Pre-commit hooks enable module authors to identify and address issues early in the development process.
+They are also enforced during CI runs to maintain compliance and consistency.

 For details on available hooks and repository-specific configurations, refer to the documentation in the [pre-commit repository](https://github.com/gruntwork-io/pre-commit?tab=readme-ov-file#pre-commit-hooks).